Charities are rated based on:

-Charity Intelligence is working to determine how to best incorporate Social Impact into these ratings.
-While these ratings include how well charities disclose their impact, no weighting is currently given to the charities’ actual social results – how they are changing the lives of those that they are working with or the impact that they are having for society.
-Our plan is that Social Impact will be incorporated into the ratings in 2015.
+As of yet, Charity Intelligence's star ratings DO NOT INCLUDE our Impact Rating.
+The star ratings include how well charities disclose their impact; however, no weighting is currently given to the charities’ social impact – how they are changing the lives of those that they are working with or the impact that they are having for society.
+We're working on this; we have measured the impact of only 14% of the charities we research and analyze.
+This proportion needs to be far higher before impact is included in the star rating.

 Social Results Reporting (40% of Star Rating)

-Letter grades have been assigned according to the following distribution:
+Charity Intelligence assigns letter grades according to the following distribution:

 Financial Transparency (20% of Star Rating)